Nearly a year after fire, Tesla Science Center determined to renovate

 Tesla hunkered down at Wardenclyffe in 1901 and soon began building a 187-foot tower in an attempt to surpass the distance rival inventor Guglielmo Marconi could send Morse code.
 His efforts failed when investors, including famed financier and industrialist J.P.
 Morgan, pulled out, said Petar Djuric, professor of electrical and computer engineering at Stony Brook University.

 Before the tower was torn down in 1917, it represented Tesla’s largest effort to wirelessly transmit power.
-Alessi said the inventor tested the world’s first remote control device, a toy-sized boat, in the waters of Long Island Sound behind his home on Wardencliff Road but was forced to abandon the property in 1906.
+Alessi said the inventor tested the world’s first remote control device, a toy-sized boat, in the waters of Long Island Sound behind his home on Wardencliff Road, but was forced to abandon the property in 1906.

 Damage more than physical

-Alessi said fundraisers this month, one in Serbia, which borders Tesla's birthplace in Croatia, and another hosted by the center, will provide a financial boost to rebuilding efforts.
+Alessi said fundraisers this month, one in Serbia, which borders Tesla's birthplace in what is now Croatia, and another hosted by the center, will provide a financial boost to rebuilding efforts.
 Before the fire, the project was estimated to cost $20 million, and the center had raised $14 million, Alessi said.
 But the fire damage, plus an anticipated extra $1 million to account for inflation, Alessi added, will bump the total to $24 million.

 The opening has been pushed back to 2028, said Alessi, who, along with those out east keeping close tabs on the region's economic fortunes, still has hopes that when renovations are eventually completed, more visitors could mean a boon for business.